rezazzr/davari.io/_posts/2020-07-10-attention-is-all-you-read.md

 [6] Devlin, J., Chang, M.W., Lee, K., Toutanova, K.:
 [BERT: Pre-training of deep bidirectional transformers for language understanding](https://arxiv.org/abs/1810.04805).
-In: Proceedings of the 2019Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL-HLT 2019).
+In: Proceedings of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL-HLT 2019).
 Minneapolis, USA (June 2019)

 [7] Graves, A., Wayne, G., Danihelka, I.: